rickgladwin/mitchie_tic_tac_toe/README.md

   * I'm adding a `winning_play()` function to the `gameplay` module, so that once a board state exists that would result in a win for the human player, the "generate random" player will play there.
 This will hopefully change the AI's prioritization to block imminent human wins.
+  * Before adding `winning_play()` to the random opponent's game loop, the AI trained against a random player was more likely to make its first play in a corner, and unlikely to play in the middle of a side or in the centre position.
+After adding `winning_play()`, the AI is more likely to play in the centre position.
+Tic-tac-toe being a solved game which can always be played to a win or draw, the first play in the centre matches the optimal strategy for the first player.